Spectral asymptotics for canonical systems: Introduction

 Finally, let us briefly outline the content of the paper.
 Section \ref{sec:pre} is of preliminary character and it collects basic notions and facts about $2\times 2$ first order canonical systems.
 Furthermore, in Section \ref{sec:model} we present several prototypical examples when the corresponding $m$-function can be computed explicitly.
 Our main results are given in Section \ref{sec:03}.
 Namely we characterize the coefficients of all canonicals systems such that the $m$-functions behave asymptotically at infinity like the $m$-functions considered in Section \ref{sec:model}.
 In Section \ref{sec:04}, we apply the results of Section \ref{sec:03} to study the high-energy behavior of $m$-functions of radial Dirac operators.
 This, in particular, allows us to extend the results from \cite{kt2} for radial Schr\"odinger operators to the case of potentials which belong to $H^{-1}_{\loc}([0,\infty))$.
 In Section \ref{sec:06}, we recover the results of I.\ S.\ Kac \cite{ka73} and Y.\ Kasahara \cite{ka75} on spectral asymptotics for Krein strings.
 The final Section \ref{sec:07} deals with generalized indefinite strings \cite{IndString}, that is, with spectral problems of the form \be -y'' = z\, \omega\, y + z^2 \dip\, y \ee on an interval $[0,L)$ with $L\in(0,\infty]$, a real-valued distribution $\omega \in H^{-1}_{\loc}([0,L))$ and a non-negative Borel measure $\dip$ on $[0,L)$.
 Again, we prove one-term asymptotic formulas for the corresponding $m$-functions.
-The interest in spectral problems of the form \eqref{eq:indstr0} is motivated by the study of various nonlinear wave equations for which \eqref{eq:indstr0} serves as an isospectral problem under the corresponding nonlinear flow (see \cite{ConservMP, IndString}).
-The supplementary Appendix \ref{app:osv} collects basic information on the classes of regularly and slowly varying functions.
+Let us mention that in the special case when $\dip = 0$ and $\omega$ is a signed measure attracted some attention in the past (see, e.g., \cite{am, ben}).
+The current interest in spectral problems of the form \eqref{eq:indstr0} is motivated by the study of various nonlinear wave equations for which \eqref{eq:indstr0} serves as an isospectral problem under the corresponding nonlinear flow (see \cite{ConservMP, IndString}).
+Note that our approach enables us to obtain a complete characterization of coefficients $\omega$ and $\dip$ such that the corresponding $m$-function has a certain asymptotic behavior at infinity (for instance, \eqref{eq:mar_D}).

+The supplementary Appendix \ref{app:osv} collects basic information on the classes of regularly, rapidly and slowly varying functions.